dokuzsertkol/spang-compiler/README.md

 # Spang

-Spang is a experimental systems-oriented programming language built around one idea: the developer should see the stack, the frame, and the memory layout directly instead of hiding it behind abstraction layers.
+Spang is an experimental systems-oriented language built around one idea: memory locations should be explicit.
+Stack frames, offsets, widths, and interpretations are part of the language model instead of hidden implementation details.

-The language is intentionally blunt.
-It does not pretend that memory is safe, clean, or friendly.
-It exposes pointers, offsets, and sizes as first-class concepts and treats them as the natural shape of computation.

 The project motto is simple: